"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

 We will be able to answer any question about Oncology Aesthetics either by phone or live chat.
 You will also be able to download our self-care skincare guide while undergoing oncology treatment.

 During the cancer journey,

 it is really important to use skincare products specifically formulated for sensitive and/or sensitized skin.
 The eye contour is no exception.

 A good example is NB·CEUTICAL Eye Recovery Cream, which should be applied with gentle movements and following the safety instructions mentioned along the interview.

 © 2021 Natura Bissé International, S.A. (& Affiliates).
 All rights reserved.
 Any reproduction is prohibited.
-This eye care guide, “The Eye Care Guide”, provides guidelines and recommendations for the care and beauty of the eye area using Natura Bissé® brand products.
+This eye care guide, “The Eye Care Guide,” provides guidelines and recommendations for the care and beauty of the eye area using Natura Bissé® brand products.
 This guide does not provide medical advice.
-May be subject to updates.
+It may be subject to updates.